 Auditory stimulation is a method on which children are provided with music while completing a task.
 In a study, it showed that children with ADHD performed better on arithmetic performance when placed in a music condition compared to speech or silence conditions.

 Hypnotherapy or the application of hypnotic techniques can bring about therapeutic changes even to behavioral problems brought by ADHD.
-This form of therapy has the ability to provide the child with a sense of control, reduce his/her stress, improve his/her sleep, and increase his/her competence.
+Furthermore, this form of therapy has the ability to provide the child with a sense of control, reduce his/her stress, improve his/her sleep, and increase his/her competence.

 I’m a certified hypnotherapist in London and for years, have helped thousands of people battling with different issues include weight loss and anxiety.
 Through hypnosis, I was able to help these people achieve the desired changes they want for themselves.
 I can help your child too.

 ADHD is a real problem.
-Unless something is done to help your child, his/her ADHD symptoms won’t improve.
+Consequently, unless something is done to help your child, his/her ADHD symptoms won’t improve.
 But the good thing is, there are different types of help available for you and your child.